 Q: How many inches is 177 cm?

-A: 177 cm is approximately 69.685 inches.
-This is calculated by dividing 177 by 2.54 (the number of centimeters in an inch) Not complicated — just consistent..
+A: 177 cm is approximately 69.Day to day, this is calculated by dividing 177 by 2.
+Consider this: 685 inches.
+54 (the number of centimeters in an inch) That's the part that actually makes a difference.
+Worth knowing..

 Q: How accurate is the conversion from cm to inches?

 A: The conversion is very accurate, as 1 inch is defined as exactly 2.54 centimeters.
-Any slight variations are due to rounding Nothing fancy..
+Any slight variations are due to rounding That alone is useful..

 Q: Why do some countries use inches instead of centimeters?